leosperry/ha-kafka-net/README.md

 Kafka ensures automations are durable and state is restored between restarts.

 ***
-Version 9.2 Released!
+Version 10 Released!

-This [version](https://github.com/leosperry/ha-kafka-net/releases/tag/v9.2.0) brings several improvements to [Startup Routines](https://github.com/leosperry/ha-kafka-net/wiki/Startup-Routines).
+This [version](https://github.com/leosperry/ha-kafka-net/releases/tag/v10.0.0) add more strong typing capabilities as well as an ability to register all automations in a registry with a single call to `TryRegiester`.

 Special note regarding Home Assistant 2024.8: [Version 8 and Home Assistant 2024.8](https://github.com/leosperry/ha-kafka-net/wiki/Version-8-and-Home-Assistant-2024.8)

-> V10 changes are merged to main

 ***